ChristopherDavisUCI/UCI-Math-10-F22/_sources/Proj/CourseProject.md

 What if I'm worried my project is too short?
 * It's fine to switch to a different topic halfway through your project.
 If you finish what you originally planned and want to start something different, that's fine, even if it uses a different dataset.
 This isn't like a history paper where you should have a coherent focus from start to end.

+Can you look at my project early?
+* I'm happy to give a quick first impression and let you know if I have any immediate suggestions.
+(I won't have time to read it thoroughly until the final submission.)

 Do I need to post my project in the course notes?
 * No, that is totally optional, but it might be a nice idea if you would like to show the project if applying for an internship or grad school, for example.

+How can I use an Excel file instead of a CSV file?
+* If you have an Excel file (with an extension .xlsx or .xls) instead of a csv file, you can try using `pd.read_excel` instead of `pd.read_csv`.
+That usually doesn't work for me, but if I first try `!pip install openpyxl` and then try to use `pd.read_excel`, it usually works.
+It might be easier to just open the file in Excel, save it as a comma-separated csv file there, and then upload that csv file.
+Of course another option is just to open the Excel file in Excel or Google Sheets and then save it as a csv file from there.